-The academy also received funding in the year to the total of £188,158 from Local Government in relation to a Schools for the Future project.
+The academy also received funding in the year to the total of £1,584,000 from Local Government in relation to a Schools for the Future project.
 This grant is to be expended on a new school building to increase the academy capacity as it converts to a Primary school.
-At the year end the school building under construction had just commenced.
+At the year end the school building was still under construction.